CLUSTER

 This can be adjusted by using the ignore

-option to ignore certain columns when clustering.
+option to ignore certain columns when clustering, or target

 The output is a new field cluster_id